hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 signature out to the network.
 When a node has collected a threshold number of signatures on the same block root hash, it can aggregate the signatures into a ledger signature that is verifiable by the ledger id.

-The TSS effort has been broken down into four separate proposals: TSS-Library, TSS-Roster, TSS-Ledger-ID, and TSS-Block-Signing.
+The TSS effort has been broken down into five separate proposals: TSS-Library, TSS-Roster, TSS-Ledger-ID, TSS-Block-Signing, and TSS-Transplant.

 1. The `TSS-Library` proposal contains the cryptographic primitives and algorithms needed to implement TSS.
 2. The `TSS-Roster` proposal introduces the data structure of a consensus `Roster` to replace the platform's concept of